• Consultations

 I've heard that some fitness centers have started charging members fees to maintain the equipment.
 This fee may be charged to all members every 3-12 months.
 This fee is on top of the membership people already pay for.

 To quote the robot from Lost In Space, “That Does Not Compute.”
-Think about it, if you have to pay an equipment maintenance fee, what the heck is the membership fee-paying for?
-Instead of equipment maintenance fees, just raise the membership rate, so people know what the real cost is.
+Think about it, if you have to pay an equipment maintenance fee, what the heck is the membership fee paying for?
+Instead of equipment maintenance fees, just raise the membership rate so people know the real cost.
 Can someone explain this to me?

 Bottom line: I feel equipment maintenance fees are a total scam to suck more money out of people.